 Living single provides both financial risks and opportunities.
-In this episode, Peter McGraw talks to his financial planner, Amy Gibb.
-She has worked advising individuals and businesses about steps to financial freedom.
-Amy discusses how buying a house is over-prescribed and often an optional step for the solo person.
-She also talks about special financial considerations for singles, why credit card consolidators are often a scam, and why a fee-only financial planner is necessary.
-At the end of the podcast, Peter then presents a bonus material where he debunks an article that makes a fallacious case for the financial benefits of marriage.
+In this episode, Peter talks to his financial planner about steps to financial freedom.
+They discuss how buying a house is over-prescribed and often an optional step for the solo person.
+They also talk about special financial considerations for singles, why credit card consolidators are often a scam, how you need a fee-only financial planner, and at some point, you may need to suck it up and wash dishes by hand.
+At the end of the podcast, there is some bonus material where Peter debunks an article that makes a fallacious case for the financial benefits of marriage.

 Good people, if you are interested in joining the Solo community, please sign up HERE.
 I will start by hosting live zoom meetups to talk about solo living, get feedback, and have you folks chat with each other.